-The dedicated attorneys at Slater & Zurz believe all lawyers have an ethical and legal obligation to uphold their fiduciary responsibility to their clients.
+The dedicated attorneys at Slater & Zurz believe all Attorneys have an ethical and legal obligation to uphold their fiduciary responsibility to their clients.
 As with physicians and accountants, those in the legal profession should be trusted completely to act in their client’s best interests.
-When the attorney fails to do so, they need to be held accountable for the harm they cause.
+When an attorney fails to do so, they need to be held accountable for the harm they cause.

 The Elements of Legal Malpractice